raito-io/raito-io.github.io/docs/cli/docker.md

 The provided docker container is basically a long-running process that will do an `exit 1` on an unrecoverable error within in the synchronization process.

-As you may know our CLI can run in 2 modes and from a health-check standpoint, there are some difference between both run modes.
+As you may know, the Raito CLI can run in 2 modes.
+From a health-check standpoint, there are some differences between both run modes.

 ### Single run mode

-As the container is only running during a single sync, we will just exit the container if the sync is done or if there was an error during the sync.
+As the container is only running during a single sync, the container will simply exit after the sync is done or if there was an error during the sync.

 In this case, there is little added benefit for adding additional health checks as we just want to keep the container running during that sync.

 ### Continuous run mode
-If there is a [cron](/docs/cli/configuration#global-parameters) defined we will also start a webhook and in this case it makes sense to add additional health check based on the status of this connection.
+If there is a [cron](/docs/cli/configuration#global-parameters) defined, the CLI will also continuously listen to a webhook (unless disabled).
+In this case it makes sense to add an additional health check based on the status of this connection.

-To enable this feature you need to pass an environment variable `RAITO_CLI_CONTAINER_LIVENESS_FILE` to the container with as value a file in a writable directory.
+To enable this feature, you need to pass an environment variable `RAITO_CLI_CONTAINER_LIVENESS_FILE` to the container.
+The value should be a file path in a writable directory.
 When this file is available on the file system, it means that the websocket connection is active and running.
-When this file is not available on the file system, it means that the websocket connection is closed for a reason.
+When this file is not available on the file system, it means that the websocket connection is closed.

-As a `livenessProbe` command you can use a simple `cat` on the file path passed with the environment variable `RAITO_CLI_CONTAINER_LIVENESS_FILE` to check if the container is healthy or not.
+As a `livenessProbe` command, you can use a simple `cat` on the file path passed with the environment variable `RAITO_CLI_CONTAINER_LIVENESS_FILE` to check if the container is healthy or not.

 ### Termination grace period
 In an ideal world, a CLI instance is not killed during a sync.
 To prevent as much as possible that a redeployment/re-balance of the pod has an impact during the sync, we made sure that our container support graceful termination.
 When a graceful termination is requested during the sync, the CLI (and container) will shut down after the sync is done.